Chapter 1: Abandoned

 When the meal was over Kira was once more dismissed without having had anything to eat and she was nearly panicking at the thought of spending another night hungry.
 She watched as the leftovers were taken out to the compost pile and then Selma went into the living room to watch her evening programs.

 Kira was then left alone as the other girls went upstairs to start on their homework.
 Peeking around the corner to see if Selma was paying attention, driven by hunger, Kira snuck out of the kitchen door and headed out to the compost pile and found some of the wasted food that had been tossed on top.
-It was the first time that she'd eaten in over a day and she didn't care that she was only left with the food that had been left behind by the dogs that had already picked through the food.
+It was the first time that she'd eaten in over a day and she didn't care that she was only left with the food that had been left behind by the dogs who had already picked through the food.